dongjuns/dongjuns.github.io/_posts/2020-08-11-New-Model-Idea.md

 12.Tapetum Net: like cat, use the reflection thing.

 13.Train 1 network for 1 class, and ensemble that with detection threshold VS 1 network for multiple classes

+14.Multi-layer Auto Encoder: AE but there are much more layers, from input to latent space and from output to latent space.
+AE: input-(Encode+Decode)-output, MAE: input-encode layer1-encode layer2-embed-decode layer2-decode layer1-output